 - All Student services and Academic advising will be available virtually.

 - RU4U: here, students can find and connect with the various supports and programs available to help you succeed in a virtual post-secondary environment.

 - This enhanced summer transition programming has been especially designed for those of you beginning their university journey this fall.
 The curated formal and informal learning experiences focus on the development of academic skills, and will foster community engagement and promote student well-being.

-- The Ryerson University Library team continues to bring together information experts, to build on its existing digital infrastructure, and to provide you with access to innovative technology and scholarly resources.
+- The Toronto Metropolitan University Library team continues to bring together information experts, to build on its existing digital infrastructure, and to provide you with access to innovative technology and scholarly resources.
 Students will have access to subject-specific librarians for support, and to key academic library services and experiential learning opportunities.
 Reference and research help will continue virtually, as will digital and information literacy instruction sessions and workshops.

 - Students with accessibility and accommodation needs can rely on Academic Accommodation Support (AAS) and the Test Centre, which will continue to operate online.

 - Student health and wellbeing services are available virtually, mental health and crisis management services are accessible, and the counselling centre will continue to be available to students in virtual formats.
 The Medical Centre is operating on a virtual model and appointments are provided by telephone or video-conferencing.

 - Toronto Met has also partnered with Keep.meSAFE, a mental health counselling service that specializes in student mental health support and provides 24/7 access to licensed counsellors through telephone and mobile chat.

 - We recognize that things can come up throughout the term that may interfere with a student’s ability to succeed in their coursework.
 These circumstances are outside of one’s control and can have a serious impact on physical and mental well-being.
 Seeking help can be a challenge, especially in those times of crisis.
 Below are resources we encourage all Toronto Met community members to access to ensure support is reachable.